The Bankrate promise

 The Centurion Card from American Express

 The Centurion Card from American Express is offered by invite only (although you can request to be considered for the invitation) and has a steep entry price.
 Not only do you have to pay a $10,000 initiation fee to get your hands on this card, but a $5,000 annual fee applies as well.
 Cardholder benefits include airline status with Delta, broad airport lounge access that includes Priority Pass and American Express Centurion Lounges and an airline fee credit.
 You can also access an exclusive 24/7 concierge program and you’ll receive automatic elite status with various hotel and rental car programs.

-In terms of rewards, reports note that you’ll only earn 1x Membership Rewards point for each dollar you spend, although some say you’ll earn 1.5x points per dollar for all purchases over $5,000.
-You may also earn a hefty signup bonus, although reports vary on just how many points you can receive and the spending requirement.
+In terms of rewards, reports note that you’ll only earn 1X Membership Rewards points, although some say you’ll earn 1.5X points for all purchases over $5,000.
+You may also earn a hefty sign-up bonus, although reports vary on just how many points you can receive and the spending requirement.
 Other than these benefits, you’ll mostly just receive bragging rights.

 Mastercard Black Card

 J.P.
 Morgan Reserve Card

 The J.P.
 Morgan Reserve® Card* (formerly known as the Chase Palladium Card*) reportedly comes with a $595 annual fee.
 You have to be a private banking client of J.P.
 Morgan in order to qualify, and it’s generally believed that you need to have $10 million worth of assets managed by J.P.
 Morgan.
 This card is strictly by invitation only.